max-danilin/platformer/README.md

 # How To Run
 Use Python 3.7.7 or higher.
-If running from terminal - python initial_screen.py.
+If running from terminal:
+pip install -r requirements.txt python initial_screen.py
-If running as exe - output/Platformer/Platformer.exe.
+If running as exe - output/Platformer/Platformer.exe

 # Testing
-To run tests - python -m unittest.
+To run tests - python -m unittest
 Coverage is 84%.